donderjoekel/Mangarr/README.md

 # Mangarr

+## Reason for archival
+Unfortunately I do not have enough free time to properly work on this.
+Seeing as there is at least some interest it is only fair to not keep giving false hope and archive this repository.

+---

 Mangarr is an *arr (sonarr, radarr) inspired approach to downloading manga.
 In contrast to the arr suite it does not do this by making use of newsgroups and torrents, but instead it uses a collection of sources.

 ![mangarr](https://github.com/tnrd-org/Mangarr/assets/5531467/8d9a72d8-8b79-4f6f-8c49-af06a7e36218)